inguyen314/morning_shef/README.md

 Step 03.
 Copy the script from morning_shef.py to script editor

 Step 04.
-Name the script "morning_shef", save and run
+Name the script "morning_shef" and click "save and run"

 Step 05.
 Type your note in the popup window for every lake